-Benefits of Union Jobs
+Benefits of Belonging to a Union

-Non-union workers earned only about 80% of the wages garnered by union employees.
-Thus, union workers earned an average of over $11,000 in increased wages over the course of a year, due to belonging to a union.
+Non-union workers earned only about 82% of the wages garnered by union employees.
+Thus, union workers earned an average of about $10,000 in increased wages over the course of a year, due to their belonging to a union.

-For example, the overall average of workers represented by unions was 10.7%, but in protective services and education the rate of union membership was 34.7% and 33.5% respectively.
-Men, who traditionally receive higher compensation in this country, were more likely to be members of unions (11.4% for men versus 10% for women).
+For example, the overall average rate of workers represented by unions was 10.5%, but in protective services and education, the rates of union membership were 33.9% and 33.8%, respectively.
+Men, who traditionally receive higher compensation in this country, were more likely to be members of unions (11.1% for men versus 9.9% for women).

 Union employees also have access to better benefits.
-In 2017, 94% of union workers had access to medical and retirement benefits, while only 66% of non-union employees had medical benefits.
+In 2018, 94% of union workers had access to medical and retirement benefits, while only 67% of non-union employees had medical benefits.
 Medical debt is the number one cause of bankruptcy in the United States, so healthcare benefits are a huge asset to employees.

-Non-union workers are usually "at-will" employees, meaning they can be fired for virtually any reason at all, as long as it is not based on discrimination regarding gender, race, or religion.
+Non-union workers are usually "at-will" employees, meaning they can be fired for virtually any reason at all, as long as it is not based on discrimination regarding gender, ethnicity, race, or religion.
 If an employer decides they do not like your hair length or if you come in five minutes late, they have every right to fire you immediately.